theosli/curator-ai/README.md

 - `SUPABASE_URL`: the url of your Supabase DB.
 - `SUPABASE_ANON_KEY`: the anon key of your Supabase BD.
 - `POSTMARK_API_KEY`: your Postmark API key.
 - `DEFAULT_POSTMARK_MAIL`: the default email you are using to communicate with the service.
+This should be in your `Sender Signatures` in your [Postmark](https://postmarkapp.com/) server.
 - `NGROK_AUTH_TOKEN`: your Ngrok auth token.

 Then run the following command :